ch4dwick/autoortho-scenery/README.md

 # Known issues
 Due to Ortho4XP's dependency on X-Plane's global scenery, the tiles created may have issues if you don't configure Ortho4XP to use it on build.

 Script doesn't take into consideration a modular build.
-Meaning if you re-ran the current Ortho4XP state after a successful build and then proceeded to create one for a different region, that build will contain tiles from the previous one. i.e. The zips will be an iteration of the prevoius one.
+Meaning if you re-ran the current Ortho4XP state after a successful build and then proceeded to create one for a different region, that build will contain tiles from the previous one. i.e. The zips will be an iteration of the previous one.
 A workaround I have practiced was to rename the Ortho4XP from one batch (e.g. Ortho4XP_asi) and pull a fresh copy of Ortho4XP, leaving the older one containing one region intact.

 SPLITSIZE is optional for local builds as it was primarily used for github action's async build pipeline.
 If you're buiding this locally, there is no need to zip the finished folder as you only need to copy or move this to your AO folder.
 To avoid this script from generating multiple chunk files, just set split size to a significantly higher number, like, 50000 or something.